 Interpreting and trouble-shooting JMeter output

-To collect the ouput of a JMeter performance run, we need to add listeners to the test plan.
-Some of the really useful listeners are:
+To collect the output of a JMeter performance run, we need to add listeners to the test plan.
+Some useful listeners include:

 - View Results in Table: This listener just lists all the runs that have been completed, one run per row, stating the thread name, sampler label, the sample time in milliseconds, the result status and the latency in milliseconds, among other (usually less useful) fields.